-Sometimes called the “Holy Chapel of Reinforced Concrete”, Notre Dame du Raincy has the peculiar particularity of being the first place of worship built in France using grey cement.
+Sometimes called the “Holy Chapel of Reinforced Concrete,” Notre Dame du Raincy has the peculiar particularity of being the first place of worship built in France using grey cement.

 Exploiting the technical possibilities of reinforced concrete, Perret used standardized elements, slender supports, and thin membranes pierced by windows to give his church the elevation and luminosity of an actual cathedral.
-Resuming the dialogue between colors and architecture, and the gothic concept of light being an allegory of God himself and participating to one's experience of divinity, the stained glass progressed from different shades of blue around the entrance to warmer tones in the sanctuary.
+Resuming the dialogue between colors and architecture, and the Gothic concept of light being an allegory of God himself and participating in one's experience of divinity, the stained glass progressed from different shades of blue around the entrance to warmer tones in the sanctuary.

 Le Corbusier, once Auguste Perret's assistant who then became the Pygmalion of modern architecture, used to say, “Le Raincy wears a mask, a façade that hides the beauty of the vessel.”